-Why did Luke write his Gospel and what are some interesting facts about Luke?
+Why did Luke write his Gospel, and what are some interesting facts about Luke?
 Many of us have heard about Luke.
-But how many know who was Luke, the most excellent doctor and painter of all times?
-By reading this article, you may find information you did not know before.
-Did you know that Apostle Luke is the greatest painter of all time and the father of iconography?
+But how many know who was Luke, the most excellent doctor and painter of all time?
+You may find the information you just learned.
+Did you know Apostle Luke is the greatest painter of all time and the father of iconography?
 Or that the Virgin Mary herself blessed his first painted icon?

 Who was Luke?

-Some interesting facts about Luke, the Apostle is the information that he was one of the 12 elect of our Savior Jesus Christ.
+One interesting fact about Luke, the Apostle, is that he was one of the 12 elect of our Savior Jesus Christ.
 In his youth, the Apostle Luke was a skilled physician.
 And later, he became a painter.
 He was well-versed in Jewish and Egyptian learning and was a brilliant man.

-Other interesting facts about Luke points to the idea that Luke showed himself to be a great intelligent man before God, which is why people consider him holy.
+Other interesting facts about Luke point to the idea that Luke showed himself as a great intelligent man before God, which is why people consider him holy.
 A man who knew the supreme knowledge of men chose to trust in the uncertain knowledge of an unseen but all-fulfilling God.

 How does Luke portray Jesus?

 The Evangelist Luke portrays Jesus as compassionate and loving.
 These virtues are found in healing the sick, helping the needy, and alleviating suffering.
 The beautiful work of Luke the Evangelist provides us with facts and records not found in the other gospels.
-Jesus is described as the Light of the World and the Son of the Almighty.
+Jesus is described as the World’s Light and the Almighty’s Son.